School leaders advocate for school construction funds

 People are also reading…

-Among the coalition’s goals is to advocate for not disturbing a $500 million allocation toward school repair and construction in the state’s proposed budget.
+Among the coalition’s goals is to advocate for distributing a $500 million allocation toward school repair and construction in the state’s proposed budget.

 Kristy Somerville-Midgette, superintendent of Brunswick County Schools and secretary of the Coalition of Small and Rural Schools, outlined her district’s struggle to fund construction of a new school.